gdamdam/iagitup/README.md

 Contributions are welcome.
 Please open an issue or submit a pull request at <https://github.com/gdamdam/iagitup>.

-The project uses GitLab CI for automated linting and testing across Python 3.10, 3.11, 3.12, and 3.13.
+The project uses GitHub Actions and GitLab CI for automated testing across Python 3.10, 3.11, 3.12, and 3.13.

 ---